24.5 C

 “The craziest thing is that Belize has a reputation which I now realize is undeserved.
 It’s a bit like Canada – a reputation for being green when you’re not.
 But if it acted on this and used these blue funds and stuff to rectify the situation, it would look good,” Dr. Pauly said.

-Dr. Andy Rosenberg, the President of MRAG America, one of the groups that contributed to the findings of the Belize Fisheries Project, is a seasoned biologist and former Deputy Director of the National Oceanic and Atmospheric Administration (NOAA).
+Dr. Andrew Rosenberg, the President of MRAG America, one of the groups that contributed to the findings of the Belize Fisheries Project, is a seasoned biologist and former Deputy Director of the National Oceanic and Atmospheric Administration (NOAA).

 “Our scientific work and engagement with fishermen, NGOs, and the government in Belize is intended to support the Blue Economy effort and strengthen the sustainability of Belizean fisheries, your wonderful marine environment, and a Blue Economy,” he shared in an email earlier this year.